2015 Downtown Plan Annual Monitoring Report

-The 2014 annual report has been published and available for download.
+The 2015 annual report is available for download.

 Staff Contact: Paolo Ikezoe, Planner, firstname.lastname@example.org

-The 2008-2014 reporting period covers several turbulent years for the city and region, and includes both the depths of the 2008 global financial crisis and ensuing recession as well as the current recovery which has brought the highest levels of employment in the city’s history.
-Downtown San Francisco continues to be a resilient district for the city and the region in 2014, largely thanks to Downtown Plan polices.
-Adopted in 1985, these policies have enhanced Downtown San Francisco’s physical qualities and strengthened its position as a regional commercial center.
+In summary, the report found that Downtown San Francisco continued to be a resilient district for the city and the region in 2014, largely because of Downtown Plan polices.
+Adopted in 1985, these policies have enhanced Downtown San Francisco's physical qualities and strengthened its position as a regional commercial center.
 The annual changes in Downtown land use, employment and transportation trends are summarized in the first four pages of the report, in the section entitled “2015 Summary & InfoGraphic.”

 If you are interested in receiving electronic notification on SF Planning’s Downtown Plan Monitoring Report updates in the future, we encourage you to subscribe to our email list titled, “Downtown Plan Monitoring Report” by enrolling at http://signup.sfplanning.org.